maxwell-gao/NarrativeNetwork/README.md

 - **Dramatic Tension and Conflict:** Our primary focus is on generating compelling narratives driven by dramatic tension and character conflict.
 - **Abstract World Representation:** We abstract away from specific geographical locations, allowing for more flexible and impactful storytelling.
 - **Counteracting the "Active Nihilism" of Everyday Life:** Games and narratives should combat the inherent fragmentation of human experience by providing engaging and meaningful experiences.
-We draw inspiration from the common origins of games and festivals in this regard (曾童心).
+We draw inspiration from the common origins of games and festivals in this regard.
 - **Leveraging LLM Token Representation:** Recognizing that LLMs can't fully capture game mechanics through natural language alone, we aim to utilize the abstract token representation of LLMs to create multi-layered game representations.
 - **Synthetic Catallaxy:** We embrace the idea that game experience arises from the collision and coordination of the player's mental model and the game's world model, a concept Benjamin Bratton terms "synthetic catallaxy."
 We focus on synthetic (generated through non-mechanistic understanding) rather than artificial (simulating appearance) intelligence.

 ### Technical Foundation
 - Built in Python
-- Powered by networkx library
 - Directed graph architecture
 - Agent-based modeling